bkloppenborg/cp210x/README.md

 3. Add support for the Adafruit GPS with USB-C's PPS signal on the RI line.

 # Building, testing, and installing

+The following instructions were written for Ubuntu 20.04.
+Your operating system may require different installation steps.

 1. Blacklist the stock driver in the Linux Kernel by adding `blacklist cp210x` to the end of the `/etc/modprobe.d/blacklist.conf` file.
 Then reboot your